mvx-sc-best-practices

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

-Expert guidelines for developing, auditing, and optimizing MultiversX Smart Contracts (Rust).About this skill
+Expert guidelines for developing, auditing, and optimizing MultiversX Smart Contracts (Rust).Key capabilities

 MultiversX Smart Contract Best Practices